ereiskind/nolcat/docs/source/testing.rst

   * ``test_bp_initialization``

-3. Tests needing data in all relations but ``COUNTERData`` and loading data into ``COUNTERData``
+3. Tests needing data in all relations but ``COUNTERData`` -- *Does NOT load all test data into ``COUNTERData``*

   * ``test_bp_ingest_usage``

-4. Tests needing data in all relations and/or capable of running with data in all relations
+4. Tests needing all test data in all relations and/or capable of running with data in all relations

   * ``test_AnnualUsageCollectionTracking``
   * ``test_bp_annual_stats``